SeaEval/TiGEr-Eval/README.md

-# TiGEr: Text Generation Evaluation Toolkit
+# TiGEr-Eval: Text Generation Evaluation Toolkit

 **TiGEr is all you need** for text generation evaluation.